henryperkins/docs/documentation/setupTests.js.md

 ## Summary

-This file is intended to set up the testing environment for the project.
-It is typically used to configure testing tools and environment settings before running test suites, ensuring a consistent and isolated environment for test execution.
-However, due to a parsing error, the structure and specific functionality could not be extracted.
+This file is intended for setting up tests in a JavaScript environment.
+However, it contains no functional code, probably due to a parsing error.

 ## Recent Changes

-- Initial setup of testing environment.
+- Identified empty structure due to a parser error.

 # Code Structure